School Rules

 (a) must be reported to the Property Manager.

-(b) Students will be required to pay for damage caused by carelessness.
+(b) Students will be required to pay for damage caused by carelessness or vandalism.

 All students must immediately follow all the directions from staff members.

-(a) Cellphones/mobile phones are not permitted to be used at school during school hours.
-This means from arrival at school until leaving school.
+(a) Cellphones/mobile phones/headphones or earbuds are not permitted to be used at school during school hours.
+This means from arrival at school until leaving school, Archway to Archway.

 (b) Cellphones/mobile phones are not permitted in a student’s trouser pocket, blazer pocket etc, even if switched off.
-Phones must be kept in school bag and switched off.
+Phones must be kept in school bags and switched off.

-(c) Students who abuse this will be required to surrender their device.
-They need to see Deputy Rector for restorative conversation to get it back.
+(c) Students who abuse this will be required to surrender their device:

-(e) Students are not permitted to engage in any activity such as displaying images or sending messages that may offend or harass another person.
+(d) Students are not permitted to engage in any activity such as creating, capturing, displaying or distributing images, including the use of AI or sending messages that may offend or harass another person.
 (For the avoidance of doubt, this prohibition includes any ‘cyber bullying’ of other students.)

 (a) Students with injuries/illness should report to the main office.